Daremonic/payswitch-docs/features/e-commerce-platform-plugins/woocommerce-plugin/README.md

 ---
-description: PaySwitcher Checkout for WooCommerce by PaySwitcherPay
+description: PaySwitcher Checkout for WooCommerce by payswitcher
 ---

 # WooCommerce Plugin